 But what if the disruptions last?

-Being a rural prepper means being limited in terms of commercial goods, making it more difficult for you to find quality survival gear and gadgets.
+Being a rural prepper means being limited in terms of commercial goods, making it more difficult for you to find quality survival gear and gadgets compared to an urban prepper.
 You’ll need to buy them online and wait a while longer for the orders to arrive at your neck of the woods.

 Needed Survival Gear and Supplies

-Navigating the concrete jungle means relying on a different set of gear vs. when you navigate the wild or more rural areas.
+Navigating the concrete jungle means relying on a different set of gear compared to when you navigate the wild or more rural areas.

-You’re not gonna find a 7-Eleven in the forest, so why would you bring cash?
-Likewise, bringing a full tang knife to the mall will land you behind bars no matter how many times you explain that it’s for self-defense.
+You’re not gonna find a 7-Eleven in the forest, so why would a rural prepper bring cash?
+Likewise, bringing a full tang knife to the mall will land an urban prepper behind bars no matter how many times they explain it’s for self-defense.

-Here are some examples of essential EDC gear for urban preppers:
+Here are some examples of essential EDC gear for an urban prepper:

 - Steel water container